bolknote/Adventofcode-2021/README.md

 |  10  |   1  | VimScript          | [`./day10/`](/day10) |
 |  10  |   2  | Cmake              | [`./day10/`](/day10) |

-Friends, I was seriously ill with the flu, so I had to abandon the project.
+Friends, I am seriously ill with the flu, so the project had to be abandoned.